volodymyrhudyma/blog/content/blog/cant-read-environment-variable-in-react.md

 tag:
   - React
 promote: false
-metaDescription: Learn how to define and read Environment Variables in React application bootstrapped with create-react-app and why sometimes you can't access them in your code.
+metaDescription: Learn how to define and read Environment Variables in a React application bootstrapped with create-react-app, and why you sometimes can't access them in your code.
+shareImage: /img/env-vars.jpg
-teaser: Many developers use create-react-app to generate a boilerplate needed for a quick start of developing React application.
-It provides you with a possibility to define Environment Variables is a special file, named .env.
+teaser: Many developers use create-react-app to generate a boilerplate needed to quickly start developing a React application.
+It gives you the option to define Environment Variables is a special file named .env.
 All variables defined in...
 date: 2021-03-26T18:23:38.881Z
 ---
-Many developers use [create-react-app](https://github.com/facebook/create-react-app) to generate a boilerplate needed for a quick start of developing React application.
+Many developers use [create-react-app](https://github.com/facebook/create-react-app) to generate a boilerplate needed to quickly start developing a React application.

-It provides you with a possibility to define Environment Variables is a special file, named **.env**.
+It gives you the option to define Environment Variables is a special file named **.env**.

 All variables defined in this file are accessible in the code via **process.env.<VARIABLE_NAME>**.

 ## Define Environment Variable

-To begin with, open the project and create **.env** file in the root directory:
+First, open the project and create **.env** file in the root directory:

 ![Create .env File](/img/screenshot-2021-03-25-at-19.39.42.png "Create .env File")

-To define Environment Variable, open the **.env** file and put the following code inside:
+To define Environment Variable, open the **.env** file and paste the following code:

 ```javascript
 MY_ENVIRONMENT_VARIABLE=test
 ```

-We defined our first variable, great.
+We have just defined our first variable, great.

-Next, save changes, close the file and navigate to the **App.jsx** and read the variable:
+Next, save the changes, close the file and navigate to **App.jsx** and read the variable:

 ```jsx
 const App = () => {